- About UHD

 The Title I segment of Title Research in the Right of Way Industry begins by describing the definition and function of title research.
 The course covers topics including property ownership, the research process, document interpretation, and preparation of title files.

 The training includes a “step by step” process for conducting field title research and the documentation of research results in accurate title reports.
 The material covered is presented in a lecture/discussion format with opportunity for questions and discussion of the topics covered.

 TITLE PART II: LEGAL DESCRIPTIONS, PLOTTING FIELD NOTES, DUE DILIGENCE

 The Title II segment of Title Research in the Right of Way Industry is primarily focused on legal descriptions and deed plotting.
 Instruction will cover the different types of legal descriptions, reading and understanding legal descriptions from documents, writing legal descriptions for Limited Title Certificates and map-based exercises on locating properties from legal descriptions.

 This segment also offers instruction on how to manually plot tracts from field notes description examples.
 A section is also included in this segment to discuss Due Diligence research and reporting.
 The material in this section is presented in a lecture/discussion/exercise format that features a number of hands-on exercises involving legal descriptions and deed plotting.

 Note: Students are required to purchase materials to successfully complete the exercises and practical applications associated with Module 4, Title Part II course.
 Depending on your choice of vendor, these materials range from $12.50 to $28.00.
 These same materials will also be used in Module 5.
-We will provide you with a list of the required materials and recommended vendors after the registration deadline for this course.
+To view the recommended vendors,click here.
 This information will also available in the Start Here!
 Tab for every module.